 Since we’ve gone through the different factors that impact the SN1 and SN2 reactions, it’s worthwhile to review and summarize the different factors behind each of these two reactions.
-But first – have you ever heard of the Hobo on the bench?
+But first – have you ever heard the story of the cats and the comfy chair?

-- You can wait for the hobo to leave, and then sit on the bench.
+- He can wait for Cat #2 to leave, and then sit in the comfy chair.

 - The SN2 reaction is concerted.
 That is, the SN2 occurs in one step, and both the nucleophile and substrate are involved in the rate determining step.
 Therefore the rate is dependent on both the concentration of substrate and that of the nucleophile.

 - The SN1 reaction proceeds stepwise.
 The leaving group first leaves, whereupon a carbocation forms that is attacked by the nucleophile.